OmkarMohite505/aws_ec2_ubuntu_mysql/README.md

 mysql -u root -p
 ```
 Then Enter password 'root' and press Enter
-and now ceate one new user by giving following commands
+and now create one new user by giving following commands
 ```bash
 CREATE USER 'user'@'%' IDENTIFIED WITH mysql_native_password BY 'user';
 ```